edrosten/autoconf_tutorial/README.md

    until you simply lose the will to carry on.
 9. Use your new prorgam in a desultory manner.

-Don't inflict that on your users.
+The good news is there's no need to inflict that on your users.

-TODO

 ## What about automake and libtool?